ANNOUNCING A NEW ESSAY CONTEST JUDGED BY J. M. COETZEE

 • Simultaneous submissions are not allowed.

-• If a translation is slated for publication in a title that is forthcoming after April 2016, it may be submitted for consideration.
+• If an essay is slated for publication in a title that is forthcoming after April 2020, it may be submitted for consideration.

-• Up to two entries are allowed per individual for poetry and up to three entries each are allowed per individual for fiction and nonfiction.
+• Up to three entries are allowed per individual.
 If submitting more than one entry, please upload each as a separate Submittable submission (Note that the contest fee will apply to each).

-• Persons who have served or are currently serving as editors or interns at Asymptote are not eligible to enter this contest.
+• Persons who are currently serving as team members or interns at Asymptote are not eligible to enter this contest.
 Team members who have stepped down before the announcement of this contest are eligible to submit to this contest.

 • Members of Asymptote’s support team, past contributors, as well as current and past Asymptote Book Club members, are all eligible.

-• Previous ‘Close Approximations’ contest winners and runners-up are not eligible to enter this contest.
+• Previous ‘Close Approximations’ contest winners and runners-up will also be eligible to enter this contest.

 • We reserve the right to disqualify or reject any entry that we determine, in our sole and absolute discretion, does not meet the above criteria.

-The results will be announced in our April 2016 issue, slated for release on 16 January, 2020.
+The list of winners will be announced in our 2020 issue, slated for release on 16 January, 2020.
 We will not be communicating decisions via Submittable.

 Are you excited about this opportunity?
-Help spread the word by downloading our flyer here and putting it up at your university department/a local bookstore!
+Help spread the word by downloading our flyer here and putting it up at your university department/café/local bookstore!